 It’s never too late to plan for your later life.
 If you’re in your 40s or 50s, and haven’t started saving for retirement, don’t worry, you’re not a lost cause.
 You can still take control of your later life.
 So, what do you have to do?
 Well, there’s no hard rule, but if you want to make the most of your golden years, it could be a good idea to start checking your State Pension and see if you’ve met the minimum contributions.
 And, if you’re employed, make sure you opt back in your workplace pension and consider increasing your contributions – it could help you catch up.

-With a SIPP, your money is locked in until you turn 55, but you can keep paying into your account until your 75th birthday.
+With a SIPP, your money is locked in until you turn 55 (though this will change to 6th April 2028), but you can keep paying into your account until your 75th birthday.
 Once you reach the age of 55, you’ll be able to withdraw up to 25% of your money as a tax-free lump sum.

 ‘My expenses will be cut in half’